 You would also need an iron on blue pencil or water soluble marking pens.
 The marking pen set allows you to color code sections of the design and may make it easier for a younger stitcher to follow the chart.

 The full cross stitch can be done as a single stitch or as a row either horizontally or vertically.
 The main point is to end the "X" stitch the same way every time.
-I make my cross stitches like this: Come up in the lower left-hand corner and down in the upper right-hand corner.
+Come up in the lower left-hand corner and down in the upper right-hand corner.
 Then come up in the lower right-hand corner and down in the upper left-hand corner.
-I have seen the cross stitch illustrated every way possible in different references.
-You may do your stitch a different way, but I am sure you always have that top stitch going the same direction on your fabric.
+We have seen the cross stitch illustrated every way possible in different references.
+You may do your stitch a different way, but be sure to always have that top stitch going the same direction on your fabric.
 Again, the key is to be consistent.

 For the beginning stitcher you may want them to finish one cross stitch at a time.
-However, for a more advanced or older stitcher, they may be able to understand the progression of a row or column.
+For a more advanced or older stitcher, they may be able to understand the progression of a row or column.

 The other stitch to teach is the back stitch.
 This is done after all the cross stitches are done.
 The backstitch is used to outline certain design elements to help them stand out.